A German Immigrant Girl Shares Her Adventure

 Yet I often used to implore my father to allow me to return home, but be who had been so indulgent at all other times was immovable now.
 He could not yield to my request, for he wished me to become an educated and accomplished woman.

 I was, moreover, under a good and Christian influence, and it was out of the tenderest regard for my well-being that he insisted upon my remaining in school.
 I knew that what he said was true and disliked to displease him.
-I returned, though, if I had followed my inclinations, I should have remained at home.
+I returned, though.
+If I had followed my inclinations, I should have remained at home.

 Among other privileges that my father granted me to make my school life less irksome was spending the boll-days and Saturdays at home.
 Oh, how much do I enjoy those precious seasons?